Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Gravitational Wave Coupling to Quantum Systems

 The transducer gain is a \emph{derived quantity} from the complete three-dimensional calculation, not an assumption.
 A purely dimensional estimate $m_e\omega a_0^2/\hbar = 1.52\times 10^{-19}$ overestimates the coupling by a factor of $\sim 6$ due to the geometric suppression $\mathcal{G} \approx 1/6$.

 \emph{Which mass?} The electron mass $m_e$ appears because $G_A$ pertains to the \emph{internal electronic transition}.
 The center-of-mass tidal displacement of the whole atom uses the nuclear mass $m_{\mathrm{atom}}$; replacing $m_e \to m_{\mathrm{atom}}$ in the dimensional estimate gives $\sim (m_{\mathrm{atom}}/m_e) \times 1.52\times 10^{-19} \sim 10^{-14}$ for ${}^{87}$Sr---roughly six orders of magnitude larger than $G_A$, but corresponding to a different observable (CM motion, not clock frequency shift).
-This distinction is critical for evaluating detection proposals.
+This distinction is critical for analyzing detection schemes.

 \emph{Generality beyond hydrogen.} The explicit calculation above uses hydrogen wave functions, but the conclusions apply to all atomic species used in precision clocks (${}^{87}$Sr, ${}^{171}$Yb, ${}^{27}$Al$^+$).
-The angular suppression factor $1/\sqrt{30}$ originates from the spin-2 tensor structure of gravity and is species-independent.
+The angular suppression factor $1/\sqrt{30}$ originates from the rank-2 (quadrupole) structure of the tidal coupling and is species-independent.
 The radial matrix element $\langle r^2 \rangle$ for valence electrons in neutral atoms and singly charged ions remains of order $a_0^2$ due to electron screening: even for $Z = 70$ (Yb), the outer $6s$ electron has an effective Bohr radius $a_{\mathrm{eff}} \sim a_0$ because the nuclear charge is screened to $Z_{\mathrm{eff}} \sim 1$--$2$ by inner shells.
-Species-dependent corrections modify the geometric factor $\mathcal{G}$ by at most $\mathcal{O}(1)$ factors but do not alter the scaling $G_A \sim m_e \omega a_0^2/\hbar$.
+Species-dependent corrections modify the geometric factor $\mathcal{G}$ by at most $\mathcal{O}(1)$ factors but do not alter the scaling $G_A \sim m_e \omega a_0^2/\hbar$; across species this places $G_A$ in the range $\sim(1$--$5)\times 10^{-20}$, leaving the $\sim\!10^{35}$ deficit unchanged.
 The hydrogen calculation therefore provides a reliable order-of-magnitude estimate that, if anything, slightly overestimates the coupling for heavier atoms whose clock states have more compact wave functions.
 Crucially, the exact vanishing of the first-order shift for $J = 0$ states [Eq.~(\ref{eq:clock_vanish})] is a consequence of angular momentum algebra alone and holds identically for all atomic species.